yashp1932/Plant-It-Automatic-Watering-System/README.md

 ## ⚙️ Summary

-Plant-It is an **embedded IoT project** built around the ESP8266 microcontroller that **automates indoor plant watering**.
-It combines AI-powered plant species identification (using Pl@ntNet and OpenAI APIs) with real-time soil moisture sensing to deliver precise watering control.
-The system integrates with a React-based web dashboard for live monitoring, device management, and personalized care instructions.
+FormFit is a real-time AI-powered pushup form tracker that uses computer vision and a custom-trained TensorFlow model to detect improper reps and provide instant feedback.
+Originally prototyped on a Raspberry Pi 4 with MediaPipe for body landmark detection, it evolved into a high-accuracy system (94.7%) running on desktop for faster inference and scalability.

-**Tech Stack:** ESP8266 · Arduino IDE · Capacitive Soil Moisture Sensor · Relay Module · React.js · Google OAuth · Pl@ntNet API · OpenAI API · REST API
+**Tech Stack:** Python · OpenCV · MediaPipe · TensorFlow · NumPy · Raspberry Pi 4 · Desktop

-**Key Features:** Automated AI-driven watering · Real-time soil monitoring · Image-based plant identification · Multi-plant dashboard with user authentication.
+**Key Features:** Real-time pushup form analysis · AI-driven accuracy · Custom CNN model · Scalable architecture for multiple users and exercises · Instant feedback for safer training.

 ---
 ## 🔍 Explore